 Strategy #2: How to Take Good Pictures in Low Light With an iPhone

-Our cameras take a longer time to process the view we want to capture in the dark because it opens its shutter a little bit longer.
+Our cameras take longer to process the view we want to capture in the dark because it opens its shutter a little bit longer.
 It needs to gather more light to form the image in our photos.

 The shot I took from Marina Bay Sands, Singapore.